New here? Just starting as an investor?

 With investing, taxes matter, a lot!
 In most cases it’s the single biggest expense of your lifetime.
 You are best to be tax efficient with your investments.
 This means some investments should be placed in tax deferred accounts, while others can remain in taxable accounts.
 Know which types of investments should be placed where.

 Owning a business gives you so many life experiences.
 You’ll deal with issues you normally would not deal with when working for someone else.
 From how to incorporate, to balancing the books, to developing a business plan and managing cash flow — there’s always something new to learn.
-And if you should lose your job, you have something to fall back upon.
+And if you should lose your job, you have a Plan B.

 Once you’ve paid off your debts, created financial goals and started investing for the future, it’s time to take the next step — building wealth.
 Want to know the secret to building wealth?
 It’s not as complicated as you might think.